-5. CONCLUSIONS
+4. CONCLUSIONS

-In this Letter we have studied the contribution of disks and bulges to the evolution of the stellar mass function up to $z \sim 1$.
+In this Letter, we have studied the contribution of disks and bulges to the evolution of the stellar mass function up to $z \sim 1$.

-We agree with Bundy et al. (2005) that the transition mass, i.e. the mass at which disks become dominant in the relative contribution to the total mass function, increases with redshift.
-We estimate that at $z \sim 1$ the transition mass is up to a factor 2 larger than its measured local value.
+We agree with Bundy et al. (2005) that the transition mass, i.e., the mass at which disks become dominant in the relative contribution to the total mass function, increases with redshift.
+We estimate that at $z \sim 1$ the transition mass is up to a factor of 2 larger than its measured local value.

 We show that the morphological mix evolves with redshift.
-At $z \sim 1$ early and late type galaxies contribute nearly equally to the total mass budget in massive objects (i.e. with $M \geq 7 \times 10^{10} M{\odot}$).
+At $z \sim 1$, early- and late-type galaxies contribute nearly equally to the total mass budget in massive objects (i.e., with $M \ge$ $7 \times 10^{10} M{\odot}$).
 We suggest that merging events must play a key role in the mass pouring from disks to bulges.

-We find a different behavior of the SSFR, i.e. the star formation rate per unit stellar mass, as a function of redshift for the different morphological types.
-The median SSFR of late-type objects shows almost no evolution up to $z\sim 1$.
+We find a different behavior of the SSFR, i.e., the star formation rate per unit stellar mass, as a function of redshift for the different morphological types.
+The median SSFR of late-type objects shows almost no evolution up to $z \sim 1$.
 Conversely, median SSFRs for early and intermediate types increase systematically.
 Since these latter morphological types are dominating in numbers, they drive the total SFR evolution of massive galaxies.
 This suggests a scenario where the morphological evolution of massive disk galaxies through merging is followed by the decrease of the star formation in their bulge-dominated descendants, maybe after a burst of star formation that exhausts the available gas.

 We wish to thank the referee for valuable comments that pushed us to strengthen our results and to improve their presentation.
-M.P. is glad to thank G. De Lucia, D. Pierini, G. Rudnick and V. Strazzullo for a careful reading of the manuscript and for many insightful comments and suggestions.
-This work was supported by the Deutsche Forschungsgemeinschaft through the SFB 375 grant.
+M. P. is glad to thank G. De Lucia, D. Pierini, G. Rudnick, and V. Strazzullo for many insightful comments and suggestions.
+This work was supported by the DFG through the SFB 375 grant.